valkey-io/valkey-doc/docs/connect/cli.md

     65433042 total runs (avg latency: 0.0764 microseconds / 764.14 nanoseconds per run).
     Worst run took 9671x longer than the average latency.

-IMPORTANT: this command must be executed on the computer that runs the Redis server instance, not on a different host.
-It does not connect to a Redis instance and performs the test locally.
+IMPORTANT: this command must be executed on the computer that runs the Valkey server instance, not on a different host.
+It does not connect to a Valkey instance and performs the test locally.

 In the above case, the system cannot do better than 739 microseconds of worst case latency, so one can expect certain queries to occasionally run less than 1 millisecond.

 ## Remote backups of RDB files

-During a Redis replication's first synchronization, the primary and the replica exchange the whole data set in the form of an RDB file.
-This feature is exploited by `redis-cli` in order to provide a remote backup facility that allows a transfer of an RDB file from any Redis instance to the local computer running `redis-cli`.
+During a Valkey replication's first synchronization, the primary and the replica exchange the whole data set in the form of an RDB file.
+This feature is exploited by `valkey-cli` in order to provide a remote backup facility that allows a transfer of an RDB file from any Valkey instance to the local computer running `valkey-cli`.
 To use this mode, call the CLI with the `--rdb <dest-filename>`
 option:

-    $ redis-cli --rdb /tmp/dump.rdb
+    $ valkey-cli --rdb /tmp/dump.rdb
     SYNC sent to master, writing 13256 bytes to '/tmp/dump.rdb' Transfer finished with success.

-This is a simple but effective way to ensure disaster recovery RDB backups exist of your Redis instance.
+This is a simple but effective way to ensure disaster recovery RDB backups exist of your Valkey instance.
 When using this options in scripts or `cron` jobs, make sure to check the return value of the command.
 If it is non zero, an error occurred as in the following example:

-    $ redis-cli --rdb /tmp/dump.rdb
+    $ valkey-cli --rdb /tmp/dump.rdb
     SYNC with master failed: -ERR Can't SYNC while not connected with my master
     $ echo $?
     1